ZacharyBork/NectarGAN/docs/getting_started.md

 ## Testing your installation
 **If you would like to test whether your installation is working correctly,** NectarGAN includes a number of prebuilt tests which are run in different ways depending upon your installation type.
 See [here](/docs/testing_your_installation.md) for more information.

+## Downloading a premade dataset
+**NectarGAN includes a script that allows you to automatically download a number of premade datasets to test your models on.**

+Please see [here](/docs/scripts.md) for more information.

 ---